Symbolic Music Generation with Diffusion Models: Related Work

-Most similar to our work is~\citet{nguyen2017plug, engel2017latent, midime} which train an additional model on top of a pre-trained variational autoencoder to steer generation in the latent space of that autoencoder.
+\textbf{Conditional sampling from unconditional models:} We build on top of the breadth of material that investigate steering generation in the latent space of an unconditionally trained generative model~\cite{nguyen2017plug, jaques2018learning, jahanian2019steerability, dathathri2019plug}.
+Most similar to our work is~\cite{nguyen2017plug, engel2017latent, midime} which train an additional model on top of a pre-trained variational autoencoder to steer generation in the latent space of that autoencoder.
 Our approach builds on top of this by not only improving sampling and generation of the underlying autoencoder but also extending generation to sequences much longer than those used to train the VAE.
 We also use a diffusion model to refine generation and provide conditional infilling while the works mentioned primarily used conditional GANs and VAEs to extend the underlying autoencoder for a single latent embedding as opposed to a sequence of latent embeddings.